Are you looking to implement video content into your recruitment firm’s LinkedIn strategy?

 While LinkedIn supports aspect ratios for vertical, horizontal and square videos, square videos take up more space in users’ feeds which means they will be harder to miss.
 This is especially evident on the mobile site and app, where square videos take up almost the entire screen.

-Although social media sites, such as Instagram and TikTok, are starting to favour 9:16 vertical videos if you try and upload one of these to LinkedIn it will make it appear as a square video with blurred bars on the sides on the desktop site, while displaying at 9:16 on mobile but hiding the majority of the post copy.
+Although social media sites, such as Instagram and TikTok, favour 9:16 vertical videos, if you try and upload one of these to LinkedIn it will make it appear as a square video with blurred bars on the sides on the desktop site, while displaying at 9:16 on mobile but hiding the majority of the post copy.

 Make an impact